 Payday loans are not legal in all states.
 Some states ban payday loans entirely or impose requirements that lenders aren’t willing to meet.
 Many states require payday lenders to be licensed.

-Arizona, Arkansas, Colorado, Connecticut, Georgia, Maryland, Massachusetts, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, South Dakota, Vermont and West Virginia, plus Puerto Rico and the District of Columbia.
+Arizona, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Illinois, Maryland, Massachusetts, Minnesota (as of Jan.
+1, 2024), Montana, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Pennsylvania, South Dakota, Vermont and West Virginia plus Washington D.C. and Puerto Rico all have laws or interest rate caps in place that essentially make payday lending illegal.

 READ MORE: States where payday loans are illegal